signalfx/signalfx-agent/README.md

 1) _Observers_ that discover applications and services running on the host.
 2) _Monitors_ that collect metrics from the host and applications.
-3) the _Writer_ that sends the metrics collected by monitors to SignalFx.
+3) The _Writer_ that sends the metrics collected by monitors to SignalFx.

 ### Observers